GeoMOER/moer-base-r/docs/units/_unit02/unit02-06_convert.md

 Sometimes you may want to specifically store a vector as integers if you know that they will never be converted to doubles (used as ID values or indexing) since integers require less storage space.
 But if they are going to be used in any math that will convert them to double, then it will probably be quickest to just store them as doubles to begin with.

-The table below gives an overview of the different data types.
+The table below gives an overview of the different data types*.

 | Data Type  | is.function | as.function |
 |------------|-------------|-------------|